 - 6. Click on the COMMS tab, select the COM port the display module is connected to from the dropdown list. - Click on the RED Dot to start scanning for the display module.
 A YELLOW dot will show while scanning.
 Make sure that your module is connected properly.
+Lastly, a successful detection will give you a BLUE Dot with the name of - Lastly, a successful detection will give y the display module shown alongside it.

-- Lastly, a successful detection will give you a BLUE Dot with the name of the display module shown alongside it. - Click on the Home tab to start creating your project.
+Click on the Home tab to start creating your project.